Skip to content

 Metro means a new generation of world-class fast, safe and reliable trains easily connecting customers to where they want to go.

-When services start in the first half of 2019, customers won’t need timetables – they’ll just turn up and go with a train every four minutes in the peak.
+Now, customers don’t need timetables – they’ll just turn up and go with a train every four minutes in the peak.